-Academic Accommodations "Freedom of Information & Privacy" Act It is the student's responsibility to request academic accommodations.
-If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 220-8237.
-Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
-You are also required to discuss your needs with your instructor no later than fourteen (14) days after the start of this course.
-Assignments and/or portfolios returned to a class: those not picked up by students will be retained by G.S.E.A. for three months from the date of posting of final grades, and then confidentially shredded.
-Final Examinations: these will be retained by G.S.E.A. for one year from the end of the month in which the exam period falls, and then confidentially shredded.
+Academic Accommodations "Freedom of Information & Privacy" Act It is the student's responsibility to request academic accommodal If you are a student with a documented disability who may reacademic accommodation and have not registered with the Disa Resource Centre, please contact their office at 220-8237.
+Stuwho have not registered with the Disability Resource Centre are picked up by students will be retained by G.S.E.A. for three months from the date of posting of final grades, and then confidentially shredded. eligible for formal academic accommodation.
+You are also required discuss your needs with your instructor no later than fourteer days after the start of this course. red to Final Examinations: these will be retained by G.S.E.A. for one

-Approved:

-Dr. Florentine Strzelczyk, Head
+Approved: Dr. Florentine Strzelczyk, Head